krajeswaran/LeanLauncher/README.md

 LeanLauncher
 ============

-Minimal, dumb launcher forked from AOSP's [Launcher 3](https://android.googlesource.com/platform/packages/apps/Launcher3/).
-Removes 'fluffy' features and clutter from Launcher 3, adds a few useful features.
+Minimal, single workspace launcher forked from AOSP's [Launcher 3](https://android.googlesource.com/platform/packages/apps/Launcher3/).
+Removes 'fluff' and clutter from Launcher 3, adding a few useful features.
-Inspired by single workspace launchers like [Smart Launcher](https://play.google.com/store/apps/details?id=ginlemon.flowerfree).
+Inspired by launchers like [Smart Launcher](https://play.google.com/store/apps/details?id=ginlemon.flowerfree).

 Why
 ---
-Because I got bored on a weekend(okay, several weekends) and frustrated with launchers adding more crap I have no use far.
-Besides, everyone tries to write a launcher at somepoint :)
+Because I was bored on a weekend(okay, several weekends) and frustrated with launchers adding more stuff I have no use far.

 Screenshots
 -----------